Student funds degree by working as a real life mermaid

 To me, it’s so much more than a job.
 I love working with children, and seeing me dressed up as a ‘real-life’ mermaid makes them so happy.

-Yasmin explained that “it all started off as a bit of fun, but blossomed into a business opportunity”.
+It all started off as a bit of fun, but blossomed into a business opportunity!

 However, there are downsides to the job.
 Yasmin says that the company she works for has to be careful who they host parties for.